Support in a crisis or times of hardship

 Unexpected financial difficulties

-Applicants to the Scheme must have lived in Cambridgeshire for at least six months unless they have fled to the area for their own safety.
+Applicants must have lived in Cambridgeshire for at least six months.
+You can also apply if you have fled to the area for your own safety.
 To apply to the Scheme you must have no savings and receive one of the following means tested benefits:

 - Income Support